 - In a medium bowl, whisk together flour, pie spice, baking soda, and salt; set aside.

-- With an electric mixer, cream butter and sugar on medium-high speed until smooth; beat in egg and vanilla until combined.
+- With an electric mixer, cream butter and brown sugar on medium-high speed until smooth; beat in egg and vanilla until combined.
 Beat in pumpkin puree (mixture may appear curdled).
 Reduce speed to low, and mix in dry ingredients until just combined.
 Fold in chocolate chips.

 - Spread batter evenly in prepared pan.
 Bake until edges begin to pull away from sides of pan and a toothpick inserted in center comes out with just a few moist crumbs attached, 30 to 40 minutes.
 Cool completely in pan.